 I’ve been writing stories and poetry since I was 11 years old.
 I wrote seven book-length stories between the ages of 13-18.
 The last one I wrote is the first one I rewrote and independently published, Caroline’s Lighthouse.
 While the other stories need a lot of work, I am so grateful I captured the angst of being a teenager when I was one.
-I published Jordan’s Sister in 2018, and my third novel, What I Learned That Summer, was published independently as well through my own imprint, Luminesce Publishing, in 2019.
+I published Jordan’s Sister in 2018, my third novel, What I Learned That Summer, in 2019, and my latest novel, One Shot, was published independently through my own imprint, Luminesce Publishing, in 2021.

 I entered a creative writing scholarship contest at Arkansas Tech University in the spring of 1999 and placed 4th.
 I thought I was going to school to be a psychologist, but I gave up on that and pursued my passions of creative writing and visual art, obtaining my BFA in Creative Writing.
 After taking a decade-long break in the real world to pursue an MS in College Student Personnel, work, and be a wife/mother, I started writing again.
 To be honest, I had to start writing again, or I would have gone insane.